harfangk/harfangk.github.io/_drafts/2017-03-11-what-makes-pattern-matching-in-elixir-so-nice.md

 These three operations together are simply called `destructuring` or `deconstructing` in FP.

 Fourth, it's specifying how to respond to matched cases.
-Each case is followed by subsequent operations, which have access to the variable you bound through destructuring.
+Each case is followed by subsequent operations, which can use the variable you bound through destructuring.

-So pattern matching can specify the data structure you want, extract values from it, then pass those extracted values to other functions.
+In summary, pattern matching can specify the data structure you want, extract values from it, then pass those extracted values to other functions.
 These are operations that you do over and over again to implement more abstract logic.
 Pattern matching allows an incredibly succint way to efficiently write those codes with little boilerplate code.

 But it doesn't stop there.